 Patients who need fast access to medical services are increasingly turning to walk-in, or retail, clinics for assistance.
 In many states, the clinics are run by family nurse practitioners (FNPs) who have the training and skills to treat patients from infancy through older adulthood.

-Standards and Competencies for FNP Practice in Retail Clinics
+Standards for FNP Practice in Retail Clinics

 - NPs must be part of the management team establishing and running the clinic.